argoproj/argo-events/api/sensor.md

 <p>

-Switch is the condition to execute the trigger.
-DEPRECATED: USE Switch instead
+DeprecatedSwitch is the condition to execute the trigger.
+DEPRECATED:
+USE conditions instead

 </p>